Icnneto/domainDrivenDesign_study/README.md

 - It acknowledges that the domain provides context and meaning for all technical decisions

 ### Subdomains
+Subdomains are logical partitions of your overall domain.
+They represent different business capabilities or concerns within your organization.

+Each subdomain:
+- Has its own specialized language and concepts
+- Addresses a specific aspect of the business
+- Can often be assigned to a dedicated team
+- May have different strategic importance to the business

 #### 1. Core Subdomains
+Core subdomains **represent the business's competitive advantage and strategic differentiators**.

+**Characteristics**:
+- Directly related to the organization's primary business function
+- Create unique value and set the business apart from competitors
+- Require significant domain expertise
+- Usually demand custom development and substantial investment
+- Most critical to business success

+**Example**: For Netflix the `videos and algorithms recommendation`, and for DHL, the `logistics and package tracking systems.`

 #### 2. Supporting Subdomains
+Supporting subdomains are necessary for the business to function but don't provide competitive advantage by themselves.

+**Characteristics**:
+- Tailored to the specific business's needs
+- Necessary for core subdomains to operate effectively
+- Require some domain knowledge and customization
+- Important but not as critical as core subdomains

+**Example**: For Netflix might be `content licensing management and user profile management` - those are necessary but not a primary differentiator.

 #### 3. Generic Subdomains
+Generic subdomains are necessary business functions that don't differ significantly across companies in the industry.

+**Characteristics**:
+- Common across many businesses
+- Don't require specialized knowledge specific to your business
+- Can often be satisfied with off-the-shelf solutions or outsourcing
+- Necessary but provide little competitive advantage

+**Example**: For Netflix might include `billing systems, authentication.`

 #### References
 - **https://redis.io/glossary/domain-driven-design-ddd/**